This is an exciting time for entrepreneurship across the University of Pennsylvania…

 Venture Lab is a resource for any Penn student who is interested in entrepreneurship and innovation.
 We maximize the ability of our students and alumni to address important challenges through entrepreneurship and entrepreneurial thinking.

 Ignited by great ideas, our faculty, students, and alumni turn innovative concepts into scalable and sustainable businesses, and bring entrepreneurial development to existing companies eager for change.
 In a world hungry for productive innovation, our disciplined approach challenges concepts, focuses ideas, and provides the know-how to turn fledgling businesses into strong, enduring organizations.

 Karl T. Ulrich is Vice Dean of Entrepreneurship & Innovation and the CIBC Professor of Entrepreneurship and e-Commerce at the Wharton School.
 He also holds an appointment as Professor of Mechanical Engineering.
 His research is focused on innovation, entrepreneurship, and product development.
 He has won numerous teaching awards and is also a serial entrepreneur.

-Like so much else at the University of Pennsylvania, Penn Wharton Entrepreneurship has a proud history.
+Like so much else at the University of Pennsylvania, Venture Lab has a proud history.

 The Wharton School was the first to develop a fully integrated curriculum of entrepreneurial studies, in 1973.
 The Sol C. Snider Entrepreneurial Research Center was the first Center dedicated to the study of entrepreneurship.